wireless-hippie/wireless-hippie.github.io/_posts/2024-05-28-developing-nations.md

 And the only way I found to overcome these is through rationality.
 Is by keeping oneself informed, by forcibly not looking away, and by doing the most one can do to help.

+Let me be exact.
+I thought I knew poverty, but I know Brazilian poverty.
+In India, I'm deaf, mute and have no memory.
+Still one can be rational about it.
+Institutions like [Give Directly](givedirectly.org) will donate 99% of your money to people they've identified need the most.
+[Give well](https://www.givewell.org/) does a lot of research on how to spend your money the most effective way to save the most amount of lives possible.
+[R.I.C.E](https://riceinstitute.org/) institutes a program in Uttar Pradesh that saves newborn infants lives.